aframevr/awesome-aframe/README.md

 - [Mars: An Interactive Journey](https://www.washingtonpost.com/video/mars/public/) - Explore Mars in virtual reality.
 Published by the Washington Post and created by a group at University of Texas at Austin.
 Read [their thoughts on A-Frame and WebVR](https://developer.washingtonpost.com/pb/blog/post/2016/03/11/vr-for-all/)
 - [Subreddit gallery](https://www.scenevr.com/r/aww) (by [@scenevr](https://www.scenevr.com/)) - View subreddits as virtual galleries
 - [360 Syria](http://360syria.com/) - View the devastation of barrel bombs in Aleppo, Syria.
 Created in partnership with [AllJunior](http://junior.io) and Amnesty International UK
 - [PerspecTV VR Player](http://32studios.magichandsrepair.com/designstudio/2016/03/perspectv-vr-player/) - 360-video VR player that allows you to view any 360-video from the web.
-Compatible with mobile.
+Compatible with mobile

 Your contributions and suggestions are heartily welcome.
 Check out the guidelines and [make a pull request](https://github.com/aframevr/awesome-aframe/edit/master/README.md).